GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 ## Prerequisites

 ### Required Software
-To use the oxd Java library, you will need:
+To use the oxd-java library, you will need:

-- A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
+- A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/) or Google.
-- An active installation of the [oxd server](../../oxd-server/install/index.md) running in the same server as the client application.
+- An active installation of the [oxd-server](../../install/index.md) running on the same server as the client application.
+- An active installation of the [oxd-https-extension](../../install/index.md) if oxd-https-extension connection is used.
+In this case, client applications can be on different servers but will be able to access oxd-https-extension.
-- A Windows server or Windows installed machine / Linux server or Linux installed machine meeting system requirements.
+- A Windows server or Windows installed machine / Linux server or Linux installed machine.

 ### Install oxd-java from Maven

-Get oxd-java Jar files from [Maven repo](http://ox.gluu.org/maven/org/xdi/oxd-java/)
+Get oxd-java Jar files from [Maven Repo](http://ox.gluu.org/maven/org/xdi/oxd-java/)

 ### Configure the Client Application

 - There are no configuration files for oxd-java.
 Redirect URI and other information is set in the code.
-- Your client application must have a valid ssl cert, so the url includes: `https://`
+- Your client application must have a valid SSL certificate, so the URL includes: `https://`
-- The client host name should be a valid `hostname`(FQDN), not localhost or an IP Address.
-You can configure the host name by adding the following entry in your host file.
+- The client hostname should be a valid `hostname`(FQDN), not a localhost or an IP address.
+You can configure the hostname by adding the following entry in the host file:

     **Linux**